 Step Three: Tequila

-For most cocktails, we tend to recommend blanco tequila, because it tends to work best with other ingredients, but if you have an aged tequila you’d like to use, that’ll be fine here as well.
-This drink can handle it.
-Add 1.75 ounces tequila to your cocktail shaker.
+For most cocktails, we tend to recommend blanco (or silver) tequila, because it tends to work best with other ingredients.
+The El Diablo is no exception.
+Add 1.75 ounces blanco to your cocktail shaker.

 Step Four: Shake